mndrix/interpolate/README.md

 Because interpolation hides variables inside of strings, the compiler can't detect that they're being used.
 This often results in unwanted singleton warnings.
-You can some choices in how to resolve the
+You have some choices in how to resolve the
 problem:

   * prefix the affected variable with an underscore